 "If Sicily's persona was a dish, caponata would be it: a celebration of contrasts.
 It is both sweet and sour.
 The combination of sweet and sour even has its own name, agrodolce.
 After two weeks in the region I had ordered caponata many times and discovered that each version had its own style, sometimes surprisingly pulpy and stewy, other times firm and cold, like a salad.
-My recipe has a slightly firm texture but still plays homage to its stewed nature, perfect for spreading over crusty bread or including on an antipasto platter." ~ from Nadia's new cookbook available for preorder A Vegan Summer in Southern Italy.
+My recipe has a slightly firm texture but still plays homage to its stewed nature, perfect for spreading over crusty bread or including on an antipasto platter." ~ from Nadia's cookbook A Vegan Summer in Southern Italy.

 Serves 2 starters | Prep time: 10 mins | Cooking time: 35 mins

 - 2/3 cup olive oil + 2 tablespoons